Getting started on the path to homeownership often feels harder than it should.

 We’ve tried to break down the math in a way that helps renters who want to transition into ownership see what their current housing costs could realistically support.

-Not as a promise.
-Not as a qualification.
+Not as a promise or a qualification.
 Just as a planning tool.

 By translating rent into ownership numbers, it becomes easier to understand what goals make sense, what steps come first, and what might need more time.